Alberta music festivals span from early June to Labour Day weekend and cover a huge variety of musical genres.

 Shady Grove Blue Grass Music Festival

-The annual Shady Grove Blue Grass Festival will have three days of live music in 2024.
+The annual Shady Grove Blue Grass Festival will have three days of live music in 2025.
 The lineup is set to include all the best in Canada’s bluegrass musical talent.
-And in addition to the live music on the stage, there will be other activities at festival like jam sessions, workshops, and camping.
+In addition to the live music on the stage, there will be other activities at the festival, like jam sessions, and workshops.
+Camping is also available.

 Where: Sundre Rodeo Grounds – 410 2 Ave NW, Sundre